 1 Tbsp vinegar

-Preheat the oven to 350F/180C.
+- Preheat the oven to 350F/180C.
 Lightly oil a loaf pan and line bottom and sides with parchment paper.
 Set aside.

-Place the walnuts on a tray and toast for approximately 8 minutes.
-Allow to cool, roughly chop and place in a bowl, with the cinnamon, maple syrup, and sugar.
-Mix to combine and set aside.
+- Place the walnuts on a tray and toast for approximately 8 minutes.
+Allow to cool, roughly chop and place in a bowl with the cinnamon, maple syrup, and sugar – mix to combine and set aside.

-make the pumpkin batter –
+prepare the pumpkin batter

-Steam the pumpkin for 10 minutes, or until soft.
-Drain well, and cool.
-Place in a bowl and mash with a fork.
-Measure out 1½ cups and place in a medium bowl, add the oil, maple syrup, vanilla essence, and vinegar.
-Whisk until smooth.
-Set aside.
+- Place in a bowl and mash with a fork.
+Measure out 1½ cups and place in a medium bowl.
+Add the oil, maple syrup, vanilla essence, and vinegar—whisk until smooth and set aside.

-Goodness shared by Stacey
+Goodness shared from Stacey